hmichinaka/sql-ecommerce-analytics-and-bi/README.md

 # Advanced SQL for Analytics and Business Intelligence

-- Advanced MySQL quries to explore and analyze databases with MySQL Workbench
+- MySQL queries to explore and analyze databases with MySQL Workbench
 - Simulated real-world eCommerce use cases

 Following use cases are included: